QuestCraftPlusPlus/QuestCraft/README.md

 - ### **Full Multiplayer!**
 - ### **Immersive Controls through Vivecraft!**
 - ### **Supports 1.18.2, 1.19.2-4, and 1.20.0!!**
-- ### **Includes a Unity and Pojlib-built *launcher* that allows you to start QuestCraft, switch between versions and renderers, and use Mod Manager, a tool to download and install supported mods right from your Quest!**
+- ### **Includes a Unity and Pojlib-built *launcher* that allows you to start QuestCraft, switch between versions and renderers, automatically updates installed mods and other MC components in milliseconds, and use Mod Manager, a tool to download and install supported mods right from your Quest!**
 **Quest 1 Support is no longer available.
 You can't use any version of QuestCraft on it.**

 # Installation Instructions